CosminB24/X-si-0/README.md

 # X-si-0
+This is my first project.
+It was a college project for my Computer Programming and Programming Languages.
-A simple Tic-Tac-Toe project realised in Microsoft Visual Studio 2019, C#.
-It will remain public for those who want to have a base for their future project or something like this.
+A simple Tic-Tac-Toe game realised in Microsoft Visual Studio 2019, C#.
+It will remain public for those who want to use it, or maybe for those who wants to work on this as a base program.